DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/tokens/refresh.md

 weight: 20
 ---

-Access token have finite lifetimes.
+Access tokens have finite lifetimes.
 If a client needs long-lived access to a resource, [refresh tokens](https://datatracker.ietf.org/doc/html/rfc6749#section-1.5) can be used to request a new access token.
 This can be done with an API call and does not require any user interaction or interruption.

-Since this is a privileged operation, the clients needs to be explicitly authorized to be able to use refresh tokens by setting *AllowOfflineAccess* property to *true*.
+Since this is a privileged operation, the clients needs to be explicitly authorized to be able to use refresh tokens by setting the *AllowOfflineAccess* property to *true*.
 See the [client reference]({{< ref "/reference/models/client#refresh-token" >}}) section for additional refresh token related settings.

 Refresh tokens are supported for the following flows: authorization code, hybrid and resource owner password credential flow.